 You don’t even need to book it.
 You can just show up at the shop during opening hours and get a free tour of the factory.

 When I write factory, you may imagine big machines and multiple staff around them repeating the same gestures in a non-stop activity and noises.
 But we are in Vanuatu and although coffee is an important industry to support local farmers, it is a very small scale factory.

 Our tour consisted of visiting one small area behind the cafe.
 There were only one machine and a few bins with coffee grains and the final products.
 It was nonetheless very interesting.
-Plus, it feels more intimate and as there was not too much noise, we felt at ease to ask many questions during the visit.
+Plus, it feels more intimate and as there was not too much noise, we felt at ease asking many questions during the visit.
 It was a pleasant interaction as we could feel and share the passion and the pride of our guide.

 2. The coffee tastes good